Breaking News

 Have a go at the Church Times caption competition, and read the latest winner and top entries

-Have a go at our next caption competition (above) of a nun on her day off in Norwich.
-Send entries by email only to captioncompetition@churchtimes.co.uk by 9 a.m., Monday 24 March.
+Have a go at our next caption competition (above).
+Send entries by email only to captioncompetition@churchtimes.co.uk by 9 a.m., Monday 2 June.

 We invite readers’ ideas for photos: please provide a credit and confirm that those pictured are happy for the photo to be used.

-Here is the winning entry for the previous competition:
+Here are the winning entries for the previous competition:

-A selection of entries for this week’s competition: a nun on her day off in Norwich:
+A SELECTION of entries for this week’s competition:

 As ever, the winner receives a prize of Fairtrade chocolate, courtesy of Divine Chocolate.